FelixSchladt/OxideWM/concepts/config_files.md

 ## File format

 Typical file formats used for config files are `JSON`, `YAML` or `XML`.
-`XML` was decided against because of readability.
-Compared to `JSON`, comments can be used in `YAML`, so the user can be guided trough the config file and does not need to study all variables and their function by hard.
+Due to poor readability, `XML` has been ruled out from the start.
+Unfortunately does `JSON` not support any comments inside the file, which was decided to be an important feature.
-Therefore it was decided to use `YAML` as the proper file format for _Oxide_ config files.
+Therefore it was decided to use `YAML` as the proper file format for **Oxide** config files.

 ## Technical implementation

-The following sections describe the technical solutions to enable the use of config files for Oxide.
+The following sections describe the argument for the chosen parsing library.

 ### Parsing the config file

-In order to be able to parse the values of the config file, it has to be serialized and deserialized.
-To achive this, `serde_yaml` can be used.
-The `serde_yaml` crate is a rust library and therfore an optimal solution for the parser.
+The config file needs to be parsed before we can accesses the stored data.
+This should be as easy and effortless as possible.
+The preferred solution for this is to have a parser that outputs a single struct which contains all config values.

-### Default values
+### Library

-If the user does not create his own config file, it was necessary to have some default values in order for _Oxide_ to work. `serde_yaml` implements the following function.
+The serde crate is the obvious choice for serialization and deserialization in the rust eco-system.
+It is widely supported and has subcrates such as serde_yaml for specific file formats.

+Additionally features such as giving fiels default values when not part of the config are possible.

 ```rust
 #[serde(default='default_value')]